-* 3 PSUAC Championships
+- 3 PSUAC Championships

-* 14 USCAA National and 38 PSUAC All-Academic student-athletes
+- 15 USCAA National and 83 PSUAC All-Academic student-athletes

-Stanchak, 30, arrived at Penn State Wilkes-Barre after spending three seasons in the Big East Conference as Assistant Coach/Camp Director with the Seton Hall University Women’s Basketball team.
+Stanchak, 31, arrived at Penn State Wilkes-Barre after spending three seasons in the Big East Conference as Assistant Coach/Camp Director with the Seton Hall University Women’s Basketball team.
 While at Seton Hall, he recruited three student-athletes ranked in the top 100 nationally in their class.
 He also helped the Pirates win their most non-conference games in school history during the 2008-09 season (12), as well as built the Team Camp from scratch to where it was at full capacity over a 2-year period.

 Prior to Seton Hall, Stanchak served two years as the Top Assistant Coach/Recruiting Coordinator with the Fairleigh Dickinson University Women’s Basketball team.
 During his two years at FDU, Stanchak helped the Knights improve by 10 wins overall and seven wins in the Northeast Conference.
 His two recruiting classes consisted of three student-athletes who made the NEC All-Rookie Team.
-During the 2005-06 season, FDU ranked 24th in the WBCA Academic Top 25 Honor Roll, which recognizes the Division I programs with the highest overall team GPA.

 Stanchak spent the 2004-05 season as the Coordinator of Basketball Operations for the men's and women's teams at the University of Pennsylvania working under current Temple coach, Fran Dunphy, and women’s coach, Patrick Knapp.
 That season, the Quaker men won the Ivy League championship and advanced to the NCAA Tournament.

-Stanchak graduated from Seton Hall in 2004 with a degree in Sport Management.
+Stanchak graduated from Seton Hall in 2004 with a degree in Business Administration, Sport Management.
 While an undergraduate at Seton Hall, Stanchak was a Student-Assistant/Video Coordinator for the men's basketball program (beginning under current Harvard coach Tommy Amaker), working with one NCAA Tournament team and two NIT squads.
 Stanchak was part of teams that consisted of future NBA players Samuel Dalembert, Eddie Griffin, and Andre Barrett.

-2005 Men’s IVY League Champions,
+|2004-05||Coordinator of Basketball Operations||University of Pennsylvania (m/w)||2005 Men’s IVY League Champions,

-2005 Men’s NCAA Tournament
+2005 NCAA Tournament

-2004 NCAA Tournament (2nd Round),
+|2000-04||Student-Assistant/Video Coordinator||Seton Hall University (m)||2004 NCAA Tournament (2nd Round),

-2001 and 2003 NIT Tournament
+2001 & 2003 NIT Tournament